philip-mueller/lovt/README.md

-# Localized Vision-Text Pre-Training
+# Joint Learning of Localized Representations from Medical Images and Reports
+[[arXiv:2112.02889 - Joint Learning of Localized Representations from Medical Images and Reports](https://arxiv.org/abs/2112.02889)]

-Contrastive learning has proven effective for pre- training image models on unlabeled data and achieved great results in medical image classification.
-Using paired text like radiology reports during pre-training improved the results even further.
-Still, most existing methods target im- age classification as downstream tasks and may not be opti- mal for localized tasks like semantic segmentation or object detection.
-We therefore propose LoVT, to our best knowl- edge, the first text-supervised pre-training method that tar- gets localized medical imaging tasks.
-Our method com- bines instance-level scan-report contrastive learning with local contrastive learning on scan region and report sen- tence representations.
-We evaluate LoVT and commonly used pre-training methods on a novel evaluation framework consisting of 18 localized tasks on chest X-rays from five public datasets.
-While there is no single best method, LoVT performs best on 11 out of the 18 studied tasks making it the method of choice for localized tasks
+Contrastive learning has proven effective for pre-training im- age models on unlabeled data with promising results for tasks such as medical image classification.
+Using paired text (like radiological reports) during pre-training improves the results even further.
+Still, most existing methods target image classification downstream tasks and may not be optimal for localized tasks like semantic segmentation or object detection.
+We therefore propose Localized representation learning from Vision and Text (LoVT), to our best knowledge, the first text-supervised pre-training method that targets localized medical imaging tasks.
+Our method combines instance-level image-report contrastive learning with local contrastive learning on image region and report sentence representations.
+We evaluate LoVT and commonly used pre-training methods on a evaluation framework of 18 localized tasks on chest X-rays from five public datasets.
+LoVT performs best on 10 of the 18 studied tasks making it the preferred method of choice for localized tasks.

 ## Results
 ![Results on the RSNA pneumonia detection dataset](results/generated/results_table_rsna.png)